andyschott/dotfiles/README.md

 dotfiles
 ========

-All my configuration files for OS X.
+All my configuration files for macOS.

 Installation
 ===========